gabolsgabs/DALI/README.md

 ### 3.1.2- Examples.
-This format is ment to be use for working with each level individually.
+This format is meant to be use for working with each level individually.
 > Example 1: recovering the main vocal melody.

 Let's used the extra function dali_code.annot2vector() that transforms the annotations into a vector.
 There are two types of vector: